 Customer involvement in product development is more important than contractual relationships.

-This means that it is better for you to get along well with your clients, to understand their dynamically changing requirements, to make the necessary changes than to rely on contracts and legal relationships.
+This means that it is better for you to get along well with your clients, to understand their dynamically changing requirements, and to make the necessary changes than to rely on contracts and legal relationships.

 The Agile approach promotes repetitive, growing, and highly adaptable workflows